Frequently Asked Questions: School Transportation

 What training is required for Missouri school bus drivers?

-On an annual basis, each school district shall provide training in at least eight hours of duration to each school bus driver employed by the school district shall provide special instruction in school bus driving.
+On an annual basis, each school district shall provide training in at least eight hours of duration to each school bus driver employed by the school district or under contract with the school district including coaches, teachers, and sub drivers who hold a school bus endorsement.
+Such training shall provide special instruction in school bus driving.

 When should a fingerprint based criminal history check be run on a school bus driver?

-The school district check is conducted for all new school bus drivers, effective June 2005.
+The school district shall ensure that a fingerprint based criminal background check is conducted for all new school bus drivers.
 The district may allow such drivers to operate buses pending the result of the criminal background check.
-For bus drivers, the background check shall be conducted on drivers employed by the school district or employed by a pupil transportation company under contract with the school district (168.133, RSMo) and coordinated through the Department of Elementary and Secondary Education.
+For bus drivers, the background check shall be conducted on drivers employed by the school district or employed by a pupil transportation company under contract with the school district (168.133, RSMo.) and coordinated through the Department of Elementary and Secondary Education.

-Who retains the documentation on school bus driver physicals, training, and criminal history background checks?
+Who retains the documentation on school bus driver physicals, criminal history background checks, training, and criminal history background checks?

-The school district or school bus contractor should retain documentation for all school bus drivers of an annual physical, 8 hours of annual training, and (for new hires after June 2005) the criminal history background check results (162.065, RSMo).
+The school district or school bus contractor should retain documentation for all school bus drivers' physical, criminal history background checks, 8 hours of annual training, applicable FMCSA entry level driver training, and the criminal history background check results (162.065, RSMo).